Saudi Arabia's first new cinema in decades to open April 18

 By Lisa Richwine and Stephen Kalin

-LOS ANGELES/RIYADH (Reuters) - Saudi Arabia's first cinema in more than 35 years will open on April 18 in Riyadh, the capital, the authorities said on Wednesday after agreeing with AMC Entertainment Holdings <AMC.N> to open up to 40 theatres over the next five years.
+LOS ANGELES/RIYADH (Reuters) - Saudi Arabia's first cinema in more than 35 years will open on April 18 in the capital Riyadh, the authorities said on Wednesday after agreeing with AMC Entertainment Holdings to open up to 40 theaters over the next five years.

-Movie theatres will not be segregated by gender like most other public places in the deeply conservative Muslim kingdom, and the first screening will be Marvel's superhero movie "Black Panther," a source familiar with the matter told Reuters.
+Movie theaters will not be segregated by gender like most other public places in the deeply conservative Muslim kingdom, and the first screening will be Marvel's superhero movie "Black Panther", a source familiar with the matter told Reuters.

 Saudi Arabia had some cinemas in the 1970s but its powerful clerics closed them, reflecting rising Islamist influence throughout the Arab region at the time.